CharlesJub/IAA/Communication Week.md

 I would love to talk hockey with anyone that is interested and maybe go to a game.

 # 3 Minute Visual Presentation

+# 8 Minute Team Presentation
+## Discussion Questions:
+Democratic citizens are often asked to choose between liberty and security regarding their government’s actions.
+As a law-abiding citizen of Panoptica, how would you react to the news that your government was deploying a chatbot to protect your cybersecurity?
+Is it only non-law-abiding citizens that should beware?